What is 5-HTP and Why Was It Banned?

 This is a condition characterized by generalized muscle pain, weakness, fatigue, anxiety, and sleep problems.
 The cause of fibromyalgia remains unclear, but low serotonin levels are believed to play a role.
 This has led scientists to suggest that supplementing with 5-HTP may improve symptoms in people with fibromyalgia.
 However, there has yet to be enough research to draw any firm conclusions.

 Research suggests that migraine and chronic tension-type headache may be associated with low serotonin levels.
-5-HTP can, therefore, potentially help migraine sufferers.
+5-HTP can, therefore, potentially help treat migraines.
 Studies have shown that taking 5-HTP can help with the intensity and duration of migraine headaches.

 Is there a downside to taking 5-HTP dietary supplements?